 of NCPVAW, she worked as a Senior Attorney at APRI/NDAA.

 Prior to joining APRI, she served as an Assistant District Attorney in Philadelphia, Pennsylvania, where she prosecuted cases involving domestic

 violence, sexual assault, and child physical and sexual abuse.
 She volunteered as an advocate at the Women's Resource Center in Hamilton, Bermuda,

 where she provided legal services to victims of domestic violence.
 She also served as a child advocate through the Support Center for Child

 Ms. Long graduated from Lehigh University and the University of Pennsylvania Law School and Fels School of Government and is a member of the

 Christina L. Mathews

-Christina L. Mathews currently serves as the Communication and Operations Manager for AEquitas: The Prosecutors' Resource on Violence Against Women.
-As
+Christina Mathews is the Communication and Operations Manager for AEquitas: The Prosecutors' Resource on Violence Against Women.
+As the Communication and

 Teresa M. Garvey